cybertec-postgresql/ora_migrator/README.md

 Any errors (except Oracle connection errors) that happen during the migration will not terminate processing.
 Rather, they will be reported as warnings.
-Additionally, such errors are logged in the temporary table `migrate_log` for automatic processing in the same database session.
+Additionally, such errors are logged in the table `migrate_log` in the PostgreSQL staging schema.

 Later errors can be consequences of earlier errors: for example, any failure to migrate an Oracle table will also make all views and constraints that depend on that table fail.